Microbit BSP crate that supports Embassy

 Embassy Project Template

-Until now, we have been using a custom project template designed specifically for this book.
-Now, we will use the Embassy Project Template, created by Ulf Lilleengen.
+So far, we have been using a custom project template designed specifically for this book.
+You can also use the Embassy Project Template, created by Ulf Lilleengen.
 This template is designed for Embassy-based projects and includes support for a wide range of microcontrollers.
 In fact, it was created by the same person who maintains the microbit-bsp

 crate.